 For steel, iron, cement, fertilisers, aluminium, electricity, and hydrogen, policymakers have agreed to phase out free allocation by 2034.
 This will be done by reducing free allocations applying a yearly increasing CBAM factor as from 2026.

-An ETS for fuel combustion in road transport and buildings (ETS 2) will also regulate fuel suppliers from 2027, with the aim to achieve 42% emission reduction in 2030 compared to 2005 levels.
+An ETS for fuel combustion in road transport and buildings and additional sectors (ETS 2) will also regulate fuel suppliers from 2027, with the aim to achieve 42% emission reduction in 2030 compared to 2005 levels.

 Given the absence of global climate policies with a comparable ambition level to the EU ETS, and the strong exposure of the refining industry to international competition, FuelsEurope supports protection measures against the risk of carbon leakage that ensure that: